gwilly84/cesg2025-nep-analysis/data_sources.md

 ---

-## 💡 How to Use

-To replicate this project:
-1. Open each **"View Table"** or **"View Series"** link.
-2. Use the **Download CSV** button on StatCan/FRED to save each dataset locally.
-3. Save the files into a folder called `data/raw/` in your local project directory.
-4. Name the files to match what's expected by the code (e.g., `gdp_by_industry_nominal.csv`).

-If you're unsure about file names, check the path setup in `scripts/00_download_sources.py` or your `README.md`.
+## 📎 Notes

+- All data is **open access** and publicly available from official statistical agencies.
+- Monetary values referenced in the paper are deflated to **1986 constant dollars** using the CPI series (18-10-0005-01).
+- No proprietary software or paid data sources were used in this analysis.

 ---

-## 📎 Notes
+## 📬 Questions?

-- All data is open-access and does not require login or license.
-- All monetary values are deflated to 1986 dollars using CPI as described in the paper.
+For more details about variable construction or data interpretation, please refer to the methodology section of the paper or contact the author directly at **gwilly84@gmail.com**.